cameronturner17/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+# Project: Around The U.S.

 ### Overview

 * Intro
 * Figma
 * GitHub

 **Intro**

-In this project I used HTML and CSS to create a landing page for users to share their photos they have taken from travels around the world.
+In this project I used HTML, CSS, and Javascript to create a landing page for users to share their photos they have taken from travels around the world.
 I incorperated diffent media queries to help with the website design depending on what type of devices the user is viewing on.
 I hope you enjoy!

 **Figma**